walkingriver/scout-law/chapters/ch07-courteous.md

 Alice decided to cut off the conversation before things got out of hand.

-She reminded everyone about the twelve attributes she'd written on the whiteboard on their first day together, and reminded the team to remain cheerful, no matter what.
+She reminded everyone about the twelve attributes she'd written on the whiteboard on their first day together, and reminded the team to remain courteous, no matter what.

 "Remember," she quoted one of her favorite authors, Elizabeth Kenny, "'He who angers you conquers you.'
 Don't let him get to you.
 If Greg raises his voice, lower yours.
 The more he frowns, the more we'll smile.
 If you prepare ahead of time, you may even find it's a fun game.
 I know I do."